scalawithcats/scala-with-cats/src/pages/monads/state.md

 Use the code below as a template.
-Don't worry about error handling for now---if the stack is in the wrong configuration, it's ok to throw an exception and fail.
+Don't worry about error handling for now---if the stack is in the wrong configuration, it's OK to throw an exception.

 ```tut:book:reset:silent
 import cats.data.State